learn-co-curriculum/phase-0-intro-to-css/README.md

 ## CSS Property Values

-Values are directly related to property names.
+CSS Property Values are directly related to property names.
 If we are working with the `color` property the value could be a named-color such as `red`.

 ## CSS Declaration